0J0P0/Datathon-2022/README.md

 ## Introduction
 We are four students who are studying data science in UPC.
 The problem that we have chosen is about
-To create a chip, we have to deliver the power to all the pins, but we have to do this the f
+To create a chip, we have to deliver the power to all the pins, but we have to do this the fastest possible (minimisize the time).
+Moreover each path of pins must have a similar lenght, thus we have to minimisize standard desviation.

 ## Description of the algorithm
 The algorithm which we have build consists in the following steps: